ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ## Binding Phrase

-Entering a binding phrase allows you to skip the binding step with your receivers-- you want this set.
-Any transmitter using the same binding phrase will connect to any receiver with the same binding phrase, so be unique.
-Limit to alphanumeric phrases conforming to the Latin alphabet.
-Receivers flashed with firmware builds that do not have binding phrase enabled will require binding with the traditional [binding method](binding.md).
+Entering a binding phrase allows you to skip the binding process with receivers.
+It's recommended to set one and make it unique, using only Latin alphabet letters and numbers.
+Transmitters using the same binding phrase can connect to any receiver with the same binding phrase.
+Receivers with firmware builds without binding phrase enabled will require traditional [binding method](binding.md).

 ## Network Options